google/ExoPlayer/guide.md

 `setRepeatMode` can be used to control if and how the media is looped, and `setPlaybackParameters` can be used to adjust the playback speed and pitch.

-If the player is bound to a `SimpleExoPlayerView` or `PlaybackControlView` then user interaction with these components will cause corresponding methods on the player to be invoked.
+If the player is bound to a `PlayerView` or `PlayerControlView` then user interaction with these components will cause corresponding methods on the player to be invoked.

 ### Releasing the player ###